ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC provides its interface by hosting the following resources.
 Note that the root url-path "ace-group" used hereafter is a default name; implementations are not required to use this name, and can define their own instead.
 The Interface Description (if=) Link Target Attribute value "ace.group" is registered in {{if-ace-group}} and can be used to describe this interface.

 If request messages sent to the KDC as well as success response messages from the KDC include a payload and specify a Content-Format, those messages MUST have Content-Format set to application/ace-groupcomm+cbor, defined in {{content-type}}.
+CBOR labels for the message parameters are defined in {{params}}.

 * /ace-group : this resource is invariant once established, and indicates that this specification is used.
 If other applications run on a KDC implementing this specification and use this same resource, those applications will collide, and a mechanism will be needed to differentiate the endpoints.